 It is also a good idea to consider an emergency response pendant for your senior loved one to wear, which can be activated to call for help in case of a fall, as well as other emergencies.

-Most importantly, partner with an established and reliable home care provider, like the Barrington caregivers at Inspired Home Care.
+Most importantly, partner with an established and reliable home care provider, like Inspired Home Care.
 We’re here to offer a home safety assessment and recommend further actions which can be taken to make sure your senior loved one remains safe, as well as provide a wide variety of in-home care services, customized to each individual’s unique needs.
-See our full service area.